natasa-plulikova/brainstorm23_BotAI/README.md

 ### 2. Create + activate venv
 - redirect to the brainstorm23_BotAI directory where the repository was cloned
+- launch the terminal in this folder and navigate to the workshop folder
+    ```bash
+    cd workshop
+    ```
-- launch the terminal in this folder and create a new python environment using the following command:
+- create a new python environment using the following command:
     ```bash
     python -m venv .venv
     ```